nheron/droolsonboarding/README.md

 ## How to run the tutorial and examples

 - the source code for the tutorials and examples can be found on [bitbucket](https://bitbucket.org/nheron/droolscourse)
-- there is a virtual box appliance available with all included that you can find here (TBD)
+- there is a virtual box appliance available with all included that you can find here (TODO)